royalfork/royalfork.github.io/_drafts/address_gen.md

 # Public Address

-Step 7.
+###### Step 7.
 Hash public key

 Next, we hash the public key.
-This compresses our key from 256 bits to 160.
+This compresses our key from 256 bits to 160 bits.

 {% highlight ruby %}
 pub_key_sha256 = Digest::SHA256.digest(pub_key_with_lead)